 One of the hallmarks of Jack and Jill is its emphasis on youth development with our youth leadership programs.
 Jack and Jill has taken ownership in responsibility for developing future leaders who possess the skills to be world leaders through dynamic chapter programming.
-In keeping with our National Program Thrusts, Inglewood Chapter’s programming platform includes EDUCATION, CULTURAL, CIVIC, SOCIAL/RECREATIONAL, and HEALTHY activities.
+In keeping with our National Program Thrusts, Inglewood Chapter’s programming platform includes EDUCATIONAL, CULTURAL, CIVIC, SOCIAL/RECREATIONAL, and HEALTHY activities.

 There are five children’s groups, divided by grade and it is during a special planning meeting held in the summer preceding the upcoming program year that mothers organize annual events and calendars for each grade group from the beginning of the program year in September through the end of the program year in June.
 Members and children gather monthly, whether as a group or as a chapter and oftentimes meet at other times to maintain group contact and just ‘have fun’.
 The five children’s groups include:

 Exploring Leaders is our youngest cohort and is comprised of pre-kindergarten through first grade children.
 The focus is to enable our youngest group to explore the world in a safe, fun and educational environment.
 Past programming events have included visits to local children’s museums, interactive theater playhouses, local organic farmer’s markets, pumpkin patches, and kids can cook too events.

 Other programming events include breakfast with Santa, financial literacy pretend stores and volunteer toy drives at local children’s hospitals.